-- 160. The Bill provides for two routes for the police to obtain authorisation to take prints and samples from a child under 12 or from an older child in relation to behaviour when the child was under 12. - 161.
-Both are available only where the police have reasonable grounds to suspect that the child, by behaving in a violent or dangerous way, has caused or risked causing serious physical harm to another person; or, by behaving in a sexually violent or coercive way, caused or risked causing harm to another person. - 162.
-The first route is to seek and obtain an order from the sheriff under section 52 authorising the taking of prints and samples from the child.
+behaving in a sexually violent or coercive way, caused or risked causing harm to another person.

+179. The first route is to seek and obtain an order from the sheriff under section 52 authorising the taking of prints and samples from the child.
 The other is where a senior police officer who is independent of the investigation into the child's behaviour authorises a constable under section 57 to take prints and samples.
-Even where prints and samples are taken under section 57, however, they cannot be used, and must be destroyed, unless the police apply for and obtain an order under section 52.98
+Even where prints and samples are taken under section 57, however, they cannot be used, and must be destroyed, unless the police apply for and obtain an order under section 52.